 In much the same way that PR uses market or customer research to generate content ideas, you can use keyword research and the results page to help you develop the angle of what you’re going to write.

-For example, if the results page is currently a list of academic articles, you may be able to stand out and attract clicks by providing a beginner’s guide to the topic, or by including information in a different format such as a video, infographic or integrative tool.
+For example, if the results page is currently a list of academic articles, you may be able to stand out and attract clicks by providing a beginner’s guide to the topic, or by including information in a different format such as a video or infographic.